mrjex/AWS-BigData-System/README.md

     - [IAM Configuration](#iam-configuration)
     - [Performance Considerations](#performance-considerations)

-## 🎯 Overview
+## Overview

 This project, developed in August 2024, demonstrates the implementation of a scalable big data processing system using Amazon Web Services.
-The primary goal was to harness the robust compute capabilities of **Amazon Elastic MapReduce (EMR)** while gaining expertise in **Hadoop** ecosystem technologies and **Apache Spark**.

-The system processes a dataset of 20,000 records through an **ETL (Extract, Transform, Load)** pipeline, showcasing:
+It processes a dataset of 20000 records through an *ETL (Extract, Transform, Load)* pipeline.
-- Cloud-based big data processing
-- Distributed computing principles
-- Data transformation at scale
-- AWS service integration

-## 🏗 System Architecture
+## System Architecture

-The solution integrates multiple AWS services into a seamless big data pipeline:

 ![architecture](readme-pictures/Y.%20Project%20Architecture.png)